go-rod/wayang/README.md

 **Parameters**:
 - `condition`: An action, whose result will determine whether `statement` or `otherwise` is ran.
     - Required: Yes
-    - Type: Action &rarr; Boolean
+    - Type: Action &rarr; bool
 - `statement`: The action ran when `condition` is true.
     - Required: Yes
     - Type: Action